swiftlang/swift-evolution/proposals/NNNN-package-registry-publish.md

 USAGE: package sign <input-path> <output-path>

 ARGUMENTS:
-  <input-path>            The path to the package source archive to be signed
+  <input-path>            The path to the package source archive to be signed.
-  <output-path>           The path the output signature file will be written to
+  <output-path>           The path the output signature file will be written to.

 OPTIONS:
-  --signature-format      Signature format identifier.
-Defaults to 'cms-1.0.0'.
+  --signing-identity      The label of the signing identity to be retrieved from the system's secrets store if supported.

-  --signing-identity      The label of the signing identity to be retrieved from the system's secrets store if supported
+  --private-key-path      The path to the certificate's PKCS#8 private key (DER-encoded).

-  --private-key-path      The path to the certificate's PKCS#8 private key (DER-encoded) --cert-chain-paths      Paths to all of the certificates (DER-encoded) in the chain.
-The certificate used for signing must be listed first and the root certificate last.
+  --cert-chain-paths      Path(s) to the signing certificate (DER-encoded) and optionally the rest of the certificate chain.
 ```

 A signing identity encompasses a private key and a certificate.
 On
-systems where it is supported SwiftPM can look for a signing identity
+systems where it is supported, SwiftPM can look for a signing identity
 using the query string given via the `--signing-identity` option.
 This
 feature will be available on macOS through Keychain in the initial
 release, so a certificate and its private key can be located by the